Esri/spatial-framework-for-hadoop/README.md

 ### Ant

-Ant build files are also available
+Ant build files are also available, but are considered legacy, and may likely be removed in a future release.

 At the root level of this repository, you can build a single jar with everything in the framework using [Apache Ant](http://ant.apache.org/).
 Alternatively, you can build a jar at the root level of each